This post is part of the series Hospitality

 I once read that people with genuinely tidy homes don’t live like slobs all day and then tidy and clean later.
 If you get into the habit of doing a little here and there, you won’t have to worry about an overwhelming mess to deal with at the end of your day — or on the next available weekend!

-So when the kids are done playing, have them put away their toys before moving on to their next activity (lunch, playing outside, whatever it may be).
+So when the kids are done playing, have them put away their toys before moving on to their next activity.
+(Whatever it may be.)
 After a snack or lunch, grab the broom and dustpan and quickly sweep the crumbles off the floor.

 Better yet, encourage your kids to help!
 Our 2.5-year-old loves being a “good helper”.
 He often helps picks up food from the floor and carries it to the trash can.
 Even our one-year-old is starting to play with a little hand broom.

 Same with you.
 Don’t just drop your purse, bags, and coat on the first available chair or table when you get home.
 Take the one or two minutes to put them away properly and you won’t have to do it later.
 Grab the dishcloth and wipe down the kitchen counters quickly.
 Have a designated place for your in-and-out going mail so it doesn’t clutter your counters or table.
-Before going to bed, do one quick round of the main living areas to straight throws and pillows or put away anything that was forgotten.
+Before going to bed, do one quick round of the main living areas.
+All it takes is five minutes.
+Straighten throws and pillows or put away anything that was forgotten.

 I have found in my own life that following these four tips have greatly reduced my anxiety with unexpected guests.
 It has given me a sense of calm that I did not have before and I’m more relaxed.
 I feel more comfortable inviting family and friends over at short notice and not ashamed to invite neighbors in who might drop by.